 Figure 50 provides an overview of quality of life in residential aged care services.
+The data and references have been reviewed March 2025.

-FIGURE 50: QUALITY OF LIFE IN RESIDENTIAL AGED CARE
+FIGURE 50: QUALITY OF LIFE IN RESIDENTIAL AGED CARE^{209 210}

 Quality of life refers to a person's perception of their position in life taking into consideration their environment, goals, expectations, standards, and concerns.
 It includes their emotional, physical, material, and social wellbeing.